dirakx1/GCP/README.md

 end changes.
 Cloud Firebase includes a Datastore mode, which enables applications written for Datastore to work with Cloud Firebase as well.
 When running in Native mode, Cloud Firestore provides real-time data synchronization and offline support.
+(Serverless)

 # Kubernetes notes specific to GKE